lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Abort formats {#Aborts}

-When a SCHC Fragment sender needs to abort the on-going SCHC fragmented packet transmission, it sends a Sender-Abort.
+When a SCHC Fragment sender needs to abort the on-going fragmented SCHC Packet transmission, it sends a Sender-Abort.
-The Sender-Abort format {{Fig-All1Abort}} is a variation of the All-1 fragment, with neither a MIC nor a payload.
+The Sender-Abort format (see {{Fig-All1Abort}}) is a variation of the All-1 fragment, with neither a MIC nor a payload.
 All-1 fragments contain at least a MIC.
-The absence of the MIC value indicates a Sender-Abort.
+The absence of the MIC indicates a Sender-Abort.

 ~~~~
 |--- Sender-Abort Header ---|